TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 Number of possible combinations for a 10-digit password with 80 possible characters: 80^10 = approximately 1.02 x 10^20.
 Cool?

-Take that and divide the total number of combinations by the computing power of the supercomputer:
+Take that and divide the total number of combinations by the computing power of the supercomputer

 (1.02 x 10^20) / (2 x 10^12) = 5.1 x 10^7 seconds. **AKA 1.6 years**

-If you double it and make it a 20 digit complex password and throw 2 teraflopys at it => 180 trillon years (Milkyway dead)
+If you double it and make it a 20 digit complex password and throw 2 teraflopys at it

+=> 180 trillon years (Milkyway dead)

 **But DPR, what if they use the Fugaku supercomputer?**

 Here is where stuff gets cool.
 Lets assume you have a 10 digit complex password and a 442 petaflop supercomputer wanted to get in.

 **6.42 HOURS**

-What about a 20 digit complex password? => 100 trillion years
+What about a 20 digit complex password?

+=> 100 trillion years